-What is a term allocated pension (TAP)?
+A term allocated pension (TAP)?

 A term allocated pension (TAP) can provide tax-effective, regular income to help meet your income needs in retirement.

 How does a term allocated pension (TAP) work?

 When commencing a TAP, you choose the term (within government limits) and income payments will be made over this timeframe.
 Your pension will continue until: